 There are numerous concepts associated with creating an effective lease for a farming operation.
 A good lease can be a useful tool, but a lease that is inadequate can cause uncertainty and create problems.
 Also, income tax, social security tax, estate and business planning as well as other economic issues are associated with farm leases.

-More leasing information can be found on Ag Decision Maker (Iowa State Extension): http://www.extension.iastate.edu/agdm/wdleasing.html
+More leasing information, including forms, can be found on Ag Decision Maker (Iowa State Extension): http://www.extension.iastate.edu/agdm/wdleasing.html

 Iowa Code § 562.5A specifies that if a lease is silent, the aboveground plant belongs to the tenant until the lease is terminated.

 This is typically a clause that requires that the tenant will compensate the landlord for any loss to the landlord caused by the tenant’s negligence (and vice versa).
 In addition, the contract should make clear who will be liable for any accidents that occur on the land and who is responsible for maintaining liability insurance coverage and in what amount.

 Good husbandry is usually defined ad proper fertilization, tilling, weed maintenance, control erosion, manure application, and generally protecting the natural resources of the land from unnecessary harm.
 A good husbandry clause should be specific as to the farming practices the tenant should utilize.
 If these practices are not followed and harm may result, the landlord may be entitled under this type of clause to enter the property to properly care for the land or crops.

 Some necessary components of a lease are: an accurate description of the land; the parties involved and their signatures; the length of the lease; time and place for rent payment and the kind of payment to be made; allocation of responsibility for building maintenance; an indemnification clause; and what happens to any personal property remaining on the premises.